TTLabs/EvaporateJS/README.md

 `config` has 3 required properties

-* **signerUrl**:  a url on your application server which will sign a string with your aws secret key. for example 'http://myserver.com/auth_upload'
+* **signerUrl**:  a url on your application server which will sign a string with your aws secret key. for example 'http://myserver.com/auth_upload'.
+When using AWS Signature Version 4, this URL must respond with the V4 signing key.

 * **aws_key**:  your aws key, for example 'AKIAIQC7JOOdsfsdf'